Setnor School of Music

 Professor, Applied Music and Performance (Piano, Collaborative Arts)

 Fred Karpoff has served as visiting professor at the Eastman School of Music and is an international Steinway Artist.
-He is the artistic producer of Entrada Piano Technique, an online video resource for teachers and students to achieve effortless piano technique at entradapiano.com that is relaunching in the spring of 2020.
+He is the founder and artistic producer of Entrada Piano, an online video resource for teachers and students to achieve effortless piano technique.

 In central New York, Karpoff performed as the pianist of the Boccaccio Trio and as concerto soloist numerous times with the Syracuse Symphony Orchestra.
 He is Professor of Piano and Ensemble Arts at the Setnor School of Music at Syracuse University, which has honored him with the Excellence in Graduate Education Faculty Recognition Award.

 - D.M.A., M.M., Peabody Conservatory of The Johns Hopkins University